Confessions of a Teenage Drama Queen (novel): Plot summary

-The story starts with Mary Elizabeth "Lola" Cep as she moves to New Jersey with her family and attempts to become the Queen Bee at Dellwood High (which she prefers to call Deadwood High).
+Mary Elizabeth "Lola" Cep as she moves to New Jersey with her family and attempts to become the Queen Bee at Dellwood High (which she prefers to call Deadwood High).
 In order to become Queen Bee she must contend with Carla Santini, the school's most popular girl, who has no intention of vacating her place in school society.
 Both end up vying for the role of Eliza Doolittle in the school play, Pygmalion.
 To sound more interesting to her people Lola lies to her new friend Ella Gerard about her father being killed by a vehicle while taking flowers to his wife.
 One morning Lola's favorite band, Sidartha, break up and are doing their last ever concert together in New York City.
 When Carla boasts that she gets VIP passes to the band's last concert and the after party, Lola says she and Ella are also going so they attempt to buy tickets but without success.
 Lola asks her mother if she can go who says unless she goes with her dad she can't.